baraqheart/DevOpsProjects/project_seven.md

 - installation steps for docker engine on ubuntu

-# a.Set up the repository
+# a.
+Set up the repository
-# Update the apt package index and install packages to allow apt to use a repository over HTTPS:
+- Update the apt package index and install packages to allow apt to use a repository over HTTPS:

 ```